idlrl/flare/tutorial/modules.md

 ```
 Then in both `predict()` and `learn()`, the user can expect to get the corresponding inputs by `inputs["sensor"]`.

 For now, let's skip the explanations for `states`, `pred_states` and `next_states`.
-They are only needed if the agent has short-term temporal memory.
-In that case, we refer the reader to [Short-term Temporal Memory](memory.md) for details.
+They are only needed if the agent has short-term memory.
+In that case, we refer the reader to [Short-term Memory](memory.md) for details.
 The rest of the arguments are explained below:

 Predict:
 * `inputs`: the observation inputs at the current time step